marinoalfonso/Football-Viz/README.md

 # Football-Viz

 The repository contains codes for some of the soccer analysis I post on my personal social profiles ( [LinkedIn](https://www.linkedin.com/in/alfonso-marino-a5411b2b8/), [Instagram](https://www.instagram.com/romperelalinea/), [Twitter](https://x.com/AlfoMarino0975) )
 .
-The visualizations are done mostly on Python, using Matplotlib and Mplsoccer.
+The visualizations are done on Python, using Matplotlib and Mplsoccer.

 ## Visuals